 Town Marshal Fred White was nearby and approached the group.
 He said "this won't go boys."
-He stated his credentials, confronted Curly Bill.
+He stated his credentials, confronting Curly Bill.
 Marshal White said "give that up" and grabbed the gun barrel.
 In the grab, the gun lurched and went off.
-White was shot in the gut.
-[Epitaph, Oct.
-29, 1880]
+White was shot in the gut.3

-Nearby, Wyatt Earp ran up and used his gun head-slam technique: buffaloed Curly Bill.
-Brocius and the others were all arrested on the weapons charge.
+Nearby, Wyatt Earp ran up, using his pistol head-slam technique: buffaloed Curly Bill.
+Brocius and the others were arrested on the weapons charge.
 Fred White died later that day.
 But first he relieved Curly Bill of guilt, stating the shooting was accidental.

-Virgil Earp was asked by the Council to become interim Marshal.
+The Council asked Virgil Earp to become interim Marshal.
 He ran for the permanent position, but was defeated by the more popular Ben Sippy.
 The town's people were very upset about the Marshal White incident.

 A City Charter was issued in 1881, with a regular police department charged with law enforcement.
 The gun ordinance was reworded.
-It now prevented carrying any weapon, concealed or otherwise, without a permit for good reason.
+Now preventing any weapon carrying, concealed or otherwise, without a permit for good reason.1

 For enforcement, it still was vague.
-The ability to have your weapon until arrival at your lodging, and also on your way out of town, was okay.
+You could have your weapon while arriving to your lodging, and also on your way out of town.
 From reports thereafter, this change didn't have much effect on gun-play in town.
 One prime example was the incident with Marshal White.

-In 1881 a number of stage robberies concerned law enforcement.
-Area stockmen, the Cow-boys, including many of the Clanton Gang - were suspected of being involved.
+In 1881 increasing stage robberies concerned law enforcement.
+Area stockmen, the Cow-boys - including many of the Clanton Gang - were suspected of being involved.

 Behan organized posses to track the culprits.
 The Earps joined in.
-In the middle of 1881, Marshal Sippy took a leave of absence - but never returned.
+In mid 1881, Marshal Sippy took a leave of absence, but never returned.
 Virgil Earp was asked to take the job.
 He also continued with his Deputy U.S. Marshal position.

 Wyatt Earp still had his eye on a prominent lawman position.
 Tombstone was now County Seat of newly created Cochise County.
 Wyatt wanted to run for County Sheriff in 1882.
 He thought of an angle to bring him publicity and popularity.
 He could bring the stage robbers to justice.